-- 1- The elements of this group are metals except Boron which is metalloid. - 2- The ionization energy of these elements is less than the ionization energy of group IIA elements.
+1- The elements of this group are metals except Boron which is metalloid.

+2- The ionization energy of these elements is less than the ionization energy of group II A elements.
 The main reason for this is that the elements of this group contain one electron in the secondary shell (p) following a saturated secondary shell (whether s or p).
-The outer shell of group IIA elements, on the other hand, is the saturated secondary shell ns^2 . - 3- Considering valence electrons of this group elements, it is expected that the oxidation number of these atoms is (+3).
-However, they tend actually to form covalent bonds. - 4- The oxides and hydroxides of the elements of this group are characterized with an increase in the alkaline characteristic and a decrease in the acidic characteristics as the atomic number increases.
+The outer shell of group II A elements, on the other hand, is the saturated secondary shell ns^2 .
+The increase in the atomic number of the elements of this group (up to bottom) generally results in a decrease in the ionization energy of their atoms because of magnitude of their atomic volume .

+3- Considering valence electrons of this group elements, it is expected that the oxidation number of these atoms is (+3).
+However, they tend actually to form covalent bonds.

+4- The oxides and hydroxides of the elements of this group are characterized with an increase in the alkaline characteristic and a decrease in the acidic characteristics as the atomic number increases.
 Thus, the aqueous solutions of boron oxides are acidic, whereas the aluminum oxides are amphoteric.